mika-alaoutinen/desdeo-components/README.md

 Builds the application as a static Storybook application.
 Probably not a very useful feature.

 ## TODO
+- [ ] Refactor onClick behavior in BarChart and ScatterChart so that onClick functions don't mutate data.
 - [ ] Probably need to setup Redux with storybook.
-  - Components should never directly mutate data, but instead dispatch Redux actions.
-  - May have to rethink the onClick behavior in BarChart and ScatterChart, because they directly mutate data.
-- [ ] Try to move event handling away from chart components to container components.